IronLanguages/ironpython-docs/glossary.rst

       not expressions.

    extension module
-      A module written in C or C++, using Python's C API to interact with the core and with user code.
+      A module written in C# (or any other .NET language), using IronPython's .NET API to interact with the core and with user code.

    finder
       An object that tries to find the :term:`loader` for a module.
 It must